espressif/idf-eclipse-plugin/CONTRIBUTING.md

 ![image](https://github.com/espressif/idf-eclipse-plugin/assets/69584713/0a879d4f-99e2-4d5a-98ca-a745a6683752)

-Fix: in "Project Explorer" -> com.espressif.idf.tests -> com.espressif.idf.ui.test -> META-INF -> doubleclick MANIFEST.MF -> Dependencies -> Add... -> Type "slf4j.api" -> Add&Save.
+Fix: in "Project Explorer" -> com.espressif.idf.tests -> com.espressif.idf.ui.test -> META-INF -> double-click MANIFEST.MF -> Dependencies -> Add... -> Type "slf4j.api" -> Add&Save.

 * After importing project Eclipse might prompt a wizard to install `Maven Plugin Connectors` to resolve the idf-eclipse-plugins maven errors, make sure you install all of them.
-But, depending on the version(Eclipse / Extentions), an error may occur:
+But, depending on the version(Eclipse / Extensions), an error may occur:

 ![image](https://github.com/espressif/idf-eclipse-plugin/assets/69584713/048196c9-8ac6-4f10-8095-596ab2ef05f2)

-Fix: check the error and delete one of the extention (usually Tycho) - Help -> Install New Software -> Already Installed -> select "Tycho" -> Uninstall.
+Fix: check the error and delete one of the extension (usually Tycho) - Help -> Install New Software -> Already Installed -> select "Tycho" -> Uninstall.

 * Run as -> SWTBot Test -> may lead to error: